Fenix Nickel Project: 2009 attacks and 2012 lawsuit

-In 2012, local peasants filed a lawsuit in Canada against HudBay Minerals and two of its subsidiaries over the killing of a prominent Mayan community leader at the Fenix Mining Project.
-The lawsuit alleges that on September 27, 2009, security personnel employed at the Fenix mine surrounded, beat and hacked at Adolfo Ich Chamán with machetes before shooting him in the head at close range in an unprovoked attack.
-According to the lawsuit, another man was crippled and a group of women were gang raped by mine security.
+In 2012, Angelica Choc of the Maya Q’eqchi’ community, alongside 12 other plaintiffs, filed a lawsuit in Canada against HudBay Minerals and two of its subsidiaries over the killing of her husband, Adolfo Ich Chamán, a prominent Maya Q’eqchi’ community leader.
+Through this lawsuit, Angelica Choc and the other plaintiffs sought to hold HudBay, the Canadian corporation, liable for the violence inflicted upon the community by security personnel employed by the Guatemalan subsidiary.
+The lawsuit alleges that on September 27, 2009, the Fenix Head of Security, Mynor Padilla, shot and killed Adolfo Ich Chamán within just weeks of his involvement in a meeting advocating for the community’s land rights.
+Two other cases between the community and Hudbay were also heard: Chub v.
+Hudbay Minerals et al, in which German Choc Chub, a youth, pursued justice for becoming paraplegic from being shot by Mynor Padilla the same day, and Caal et al v.
+HudBay Minerals et al, in which Mayan women requested compensation for having faced violent evictions and gang-rape by security officers, police, and military.

-A warrant was issued for the arrest of the head of mine security, Mynor Ronaldo Padilla Gonzáles in 2009, although he remained a fugitive and stayed on the company's payroll for several more years.
-He was convicted of homicide and on several counts of aggravated assault in 2021.
-A non-governmental organization said the murder was “targeted killing of a well-known community leader.”
-Amnesty International has said that the murder allegations are "very serious, and Amnesty International calls for a swift, full and impartial investigation into the death of Adolfo Ich Chamán and other incidents of violence, to make the results public and to bring those responsible to justice”.
+A warrant was issued for the arrest of the head of mine security, Mynor Ronaldo Padilla Gonzáles in 2009, although he remained a fugitive and stayed on the company's payroll for several more years until his termination was finally terminated in 2017.
+He pleaded guilty to the homicide of Chamán and the injury of Chub, among other charges of aggravated assault, in 2021.
+Director of Rights Action, a Canadian non-governmental organization that had worked with community leaders including Chamán, described the murder as the “targeted killing of a well-known community leader.”
+Amnesty International has affirmed the severity of the murder allegations and called for a “swift, full and impartial investigation into the death of Adolfo Ich Chamán and other incidents of violence, to make the results public and to bring those responsible to justice.”

+In a news release regarding the violent incidents, HudBay referred to the Maya-Q’eqchi’ people on Area 217 as “illegal occupiers,” denied the intentions to evict communities, described the negotiations as “consistent with HudBay's strategy of peacefully resolving illegal occupations through dialogue,” and insisted that CGN security “acted only in self defense.”

-HudBay states that it and CGN have cooperated fully with all investigations conducted by Guatemalan authorities in connection with the incidents which occurred on September 27, 2009, in El Estor.
-CGN carried out an internal investigation and determined that none of its employees or security personnel were involved in the death of Chamán.
+HudBay states that it and CGN have cooperated fully with all investigations conducted by Guatemalan authorities in connection with the incidents which occurred on September 27, 2009 in El Estor.
+According to CGN's internal investigation, none of its employees or security personnel were involved in the death of Chamán.

 In June 2013, the Ontario Superior Court of Justice ruled that the Canadian company could be held legally responsible for crimes committed in Guatemala, including the alleged murder of Adolfo Ich Chamán and the alleged sexual assault of 11 women from Lote Ocho.
 A jury notice was filed in December 2013.